Basic RV Fit

 You can use Octofitter to fit radial velocity data, either alone or in combination with other kinds of data.
-Multiple instruments (up to 10) are supported, as are gaussian processes to model stellar activity..
+Multiple instruments (any number) are supported, as are arbitrary trends, and gaussian processes to model stellar activity.

 Note